 Their short paper, published in the Science of the Total Environment, examines the potential of autotrophic hydrogen-oxidizing bacteria to capture and utilize carbon in the form of human food, protein rich animal feed and slow-release nitrogen fertilizer.

 “An interesting alternative option that, so far, has not been explored on industrial scale, is carbon capture coupled with storage in and utilization as microbial biomass by using autotropic micro-organisms that rely on renewable hydrogen, the so-called hydrogen oxidizing bacteria (HOB) (Fig. 1) (Matassa et al., 2015; Matassa et al., 2016b; Pikaar et al., 2017).
 The key feature of these bacteria is that they have a special capacity to use the energy which becomes available when they enzymatically combine hydrogen gas with oxygen gas to produce water; the renewable energy initially invested to electrolyse the water to hydrogen and oxygen is thus recovered by the bacteria and used to build up CO2 and minerals into their cellular components.”

-In terms of the feed aspect, the authors note that, in recent years, the production of microbial protein (MP) has regained significant interest, particularly in the aquaculture industry, with the production of natural gas based MP as a fish feed ingredient, reaching industrial production at economically competitive prices.
+In terms of the feed aspect, the authors commented that, in recent years, the production of microbial protein (MP) has regained significant interest, particularly in the aquaculture industry, with the production of natural gas based MP as a fish feed ingredient, reaching industrial production at economically competitive prices.